-- A piece’s description should include a short summary and relevant background information.
+- Each work’s description should include a brief summary and relevant background information.

-The portfolio should be submitted by e-mail to firstname.lastname@example.org.
+The research portfolio should be submitted by e-mail to firstname.lastname@example.org.
 Accepted formats are: PowerPoint, Google Slides, Word, PDF.

 The interview with the admission board is conducted in English.
 Each candidate is assigned a 20 minute time slot.
 The order of the interviews is arranged through email.